RayHightower/RayHightower.com/_posts/2020-02-06-sam-zell-solves-business-puzzles.markdown

 ### College Years

 Sam studied political science at the University of Michigan in Ann Arbor.
 He chafed at rote memorization.
 His love of motorcycles began in college.
-Today, he and his friends (the call themselves _Zell's Angels_) take two motorcycle trips per year along windy roads with beautiful landscapes.
+Today, he and his friends (they call themselves _Zell's Angels_) take two motorcycle trips per year along windy roads with beautiful landscapes.

 Zell launched his real estate career during his junior year at U of M. A friend's landlord was building a 15-unit apartment building.
 Sam convinced his friend that they could manage the property for the landlord.
 They made the pitch and they got the management business.
 It never occured to Sam that he and his friend couldn't do it.
 "Why not?" is part of his DNA.